Get the latest on our fall planning.

 “Need” is determined by using this formula: Cost of Attendance (COA) - Expected Family Contribution (EFC) = Financial Need.

 Cost of Attendance includes tuition, fees, books, supplies, transportation, room and board, and miscellaneous costs.
-The Expected Family Contribution number is derived from the information you provided on the FAFSA.
+The Expected Family Contribution number is derived from the information you provided on the FAFSA or CSS Profile.
 This is the amount that can reasonably be expected from your family as contribution toward educational expenses.
 If you subtract your EFC from the school’s COA and you end up with a positive number, then you have “financial need” (or “need”).
 If you end up with a negative number, then you do not demonstrate "financial need.”
-You will receive “need based aid” if you demonstrate financial “need.”
+You will receive “need-based aid” if you demonstrate financial “need.”

-Information on tax benefits for higher education can be found at The Hope Scholarship and Lifetime Learning Credits or contact your tax accountant.
-Financial Aid Office cannot counsel students or parents on how to prepare their taxes.
+Information on tax benefits for higher education can be found at the Hope Scholarship and Lifetime Learning Credits or contact your tax accountant.
+The Financial Aid Office cannot counsel students or parents on how to prepare their taxes.

-If you have further questions, contact the Financial Aid office.
+If you have further questions, please contact the Financial Aid office.

 60 College AvenueAnnapolis, MD 21401Phone: 410-626-2502Fax: 410-269-7916Email Annapolis Financial Aid

 1160 Camino de Cruz BlancaSanta Fe, NM 87505Phone: 505-984-6058Fax: 505-984-6164Email Santa Fe Financial Aid